Dissolved nitrate plus nitrite, nitrite and phosphate from water column of the East Pacific Rise in April 2019 aboard the R/V Atlantis cruise AT42-09

 Abstract

 These are dissolved inorganic nutrient concentrations from the eastern tropical north pacific ocean from the water column overlying the east pacific rise at 9°50'N 104°18.14'W including samples in hypoxic water.
 The measured nutrients are nitrate plus nitrite, nitrite, and phosphate.
 Samples were collected through two casts, one each on April 9 2019 and April 13 2019 by Dr. Benjamin Tully aboard the RV Atlantis cruise AT 42-09.
 Samples were run by Chesapeake Bay Laboratory's Analytical services facility following EPA method 353.2 with analysis overseen by Jerry Frank.
-While the cruise primarily focused on the hydrothermal vent field below, our team focused on measurments of suspended particles in the water column and their microbial communities.
+While the cruise primarily focused on the hydrothermal vent field below, our team focused on measurements of suspended particles in the water column and their microbial communities.
 These nutrient data supported this analysis.
 These data support a paper in review titled "Quantitative microbial taxonomy across particle size, depth, and oxygen concentration" lead by Paulina Huanca.

 Coverage